I know nothing has ever been real

 Love Songs For Earth

-Hiking with camera in tow,more often than not the lens is aimed at the ground.
-The ground's ever changing surface exposes the cycle of life and death as the earth transitions from season to season.
+Hiking with camera in tow, more often than not the lens is aimed at the ground.
+The cycle of life and death is played out - as the flower dies, its seed matures and seeks fertile ground to begin the cycle again.
+This is part of the ground’s ever-changing surface as the earth transitions from season to season.
 A quiet, dynamic force is always present.

 Its intimacy is much more complex than traditional panoramic scenes that include a distant view with a horizon line separating the land and sky lending the viewer to feel a larger encompassing view of space/nature.
 By focusing on the space under our feet I am able to explore the transformations of this biological ecosystem.